 The tumour stage for well differentiated liposarcoma varies based on the body part involved.
 For example, a 5-centimetre tumour that starts in the neck will be given a different tumour stage than a tumour that starts deep in the back of the abdomen (the retroperitoneum).
 However, in most body sites, the tumour stage includes the tumour size and whether the tumour has grown into surrounding body parts.

 Nodal stage (pN) for well differentiated liposarcoma

-Well differentiated liposarcoma is given a nodal stage of 0 or 1 based on the presence of cancer cells in a lymph node.
-If no cancer cells are seen in any of the lymph nodes examined, the nodal stage is N0.
-If cancer cells are seen in any of the lymph nodes examined, the nodal stage becomes N1.
+Well differentiated liposarcoma is given a nodal stage of 0 or 1 based on the presence of tumour cells in a lymph node.
+If no tumour cells are seen in any of the lymph nodes examined, the nodal stage is N0.
+If tumour cells are seen in any of the lymph nodes examined, the nodal stage becomes N1.

 Well differentiated liposarcoma is given a metastatic stage of 0 or 1 based on the presence of tumour cells at a distant site in the body (for example the lungs).
 The metastatic stage can only be assigned if tissue from a distant site is submitted for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as MX.